 Richard Sherman was a consultant for the making of the film, in order to get portions of the story correct.
 The movie depicts the brothers working on the songs for the movie, but on an upright piano.
 They would not have used Disney’s office for writing songs, only for auditioning them.
 As a result, Disney’s piano was never shown in the movie.
 There were scenes depicting Disney’s office, but there was no piano shown.
 If you have not seen Saving Mr. Banks, I highly recommend it.
 Tom Hanks does an excellent job as Walt Disney.
 Here is a LINK to information about Richard Sherman.
 And here is a LINK for information about P.L.
 Travers, author of Mary Poppins.

 I was asked to tune Disney’s piano in 2015 after his office was completely restored with every tiny item that was in the office at the time of his death.
 A Disney employee took the picture of me at the piano, saying that at that time, I was probably the only living person who had tuned Disney’s piano.
-It had not been serviced since the 1960’s, before I started tuning it in 2011.
+It had not been serviced from the 1960’s until I started tuning it in 2011.
 He said there would be tours of the restored Disney office for VIP’s, but no photographs would be allowed.

 I have had a request for color images of Disney’s office and piano.
 Black and white images were used in the book, in order to keep the purchase price down.
 Here are some color images: